KxSystems/docs/docs/ml/automl/faq.md

 1 - Open the file relevant to the problem type being solved, namely classification/regression i.e. `classmodels.txt`/`regmodels.txt` respectively.

-2 - Add a row to the defined tabular flat file, below is a sample of a number of rows from the regression file (table header added for convenience)
+2 - Add a row to the defined tabular flat file using the same format as shown below.This a sample of a number of rows from the regression file (table header added for convenience)
 ```q
 Model name                | library   ; sub-module    ;  seeded? ; problem type
 --------------------------|-----------;---------------;----------;-------------